bvn-architecture/PluginsDocumentation/docs/_docs/2017-05-31-FamilyReporter.markdown

 | Reference Planes Log | Reports all reference planes present in a family and their properties |
 | Units Log | Reports units set for area, volume, angle, Number and Length |

-## Detailed Log file break down
+## Log File Formats

-Log files are available in MS Excel format.
+Log files are available in MS Excel and .txt format.

+### MS Excel

 These log files are formatted to easily identify which fields can be edited and therefore used to update family properties.

 * Cells with a grey back ground are read only.
 * Cells with a white bac ground can be edited.
 Most reports will also have a drop down enabled to allow selection of pre-defined actions.

+### Text Files

+Text log files are tab separated text files.
+No colour coding indicating editable fields or data validation is available in these files.

+## Detailed Log file break down

 ### <a id="FamCategoryLog"></a> Family Category Log